 - U.S. Court of Appeals for the Federal Circuit

 - U.S. District Court for the District of Massachusetts

-Mr. Daley is the co-author of numerous peer reviewed technical journal articles.
+- Dr. Daley is the co-author of numerous peer-reviewed technical journal articles.

 - Contributing author to Fish’s IP Law Essentials

 - “Everything You Need to Know About Patent Maintenance Fees,” Fish IP Law Essentials Blog (August 13, 2020)